 How It Feels

 You may feel a sharp sting or burn in your belly where the needle is put in.
 This lasts for only a few seconds.
 When the needle is put into your uterus, you may feel a sharp cramp for a few seconds.

 When the amniotic fluid is taken out, you may get a feeling of pulling or pressure in your belly.
 To keep yourself comfortable, breathe slowly and relax your belly muscles during the test.

 Amniocentesis has a very small risk of causing bleeding that could mix your blood and your fetus's blood.
-So if you have Rh-negative blood, you will be given the Rh immunoglobulin vaccine (such as WinRho).
-This can prevent Rh sensitization, which could harm your fetus if he or she has Rh-positive blood.
+So if you have Rh-negative blood, you will be given the Rh immunoglobulin shot (such as WinRho).
+This can prevent Rh sensitization, which could cause harm if your baby has Rh-positive blood.

 Normal amniotic fluid is clear to light yellow in colour and does not contain any harmful bacteria.
 The cells can be tested for problems.